10up/headstartwp/docs/documentation/06-WordPress Integration/revalidate.md

 add_filter( 'tenup_headless_wp_revalidate_on_cron', '___return_true' );
 ```

-This can be useful when the revalidation or the CDN cache purge is slow and it can speed up the post saving process.
+This can be useful when the revalidation or the CDN cache purge is slow sp this can be used to speed up the post saving process.